Quick and easy access to recreational privileges in Iowa, including hunting, fishing, and specialty licenses:

 On the more productive upland sites, white oak, red oak, and hickory are common.
 The less fertile sites contain more black oak, bur oak, shingle oak, and hickory.
 The bottomland timber type includes red and white elm, cottonwood, hackberry, ash, silver maple, and black walnut.

 Many areas around the forest had been planted to coniferous trees and non-native hardwoods.
-Many of these plantings were completed by the CCC for reforestation or by state forest staff for research and demonstration.
+Many of these plantings were completed by the CCC in the early days of the forest or, more recently, by state forest staff for reforestation, research and demonstration.
 These plantings include a variety of pines, spruce, black locust, tulip poplar, and many others.

 The forest is home to whitetail deer, gray and fox squirrels, raccoon, cottontail rabbits, woodchuck, muskrat, skunk, red and gray fox, coyote, beaver, opossum, and many other small animals.